koliseoapi/react-forms/README.md

 </Form>
 ```

-The validation result must be `undefined` if the validation passes, or an error message otherwise.
+The function should return `undefined` if the validation passes, or an error message otherwise.

 ## Internationalization